 What is Anti-Skid Road Surfacing?

 When it comes to line marking, Northern Marking’s number one priority is road safety, whether that be for pedestrians, cyclists or motorists.
-There are a variety of different kinds of road markings which can help guard against specific dangers that motorists might face, for example, anti-skid surfacing.

 In this article, we will be taking a look at anti-skid road surfacing in detail, seeing just how beneficial it can be for our road users.